Evidlo/carruthers-research/grid_api.md

 This is an enumeration of SphericalGrid use cases to improve their ergonomics.

 Each heading is a usage scenario and each code block is a potential solution for that scenario.
+Scenarios marked with `[x]` are considered as having satisfactory solution.

 # [x] Load dataset and trim only radial extent to (3, 15) Re